-Due to the dependence on the Galactic coordinates $b$ and $\ell $, the flux in Eq.~\eqref{eq:galflux} depends on the direction of observation.
-This aspect has been incorporated, for example, by~\cite{Carr:2016hva}, who compute the sky map for different values of $( b, \ell )$.
+The dependence of the flux in Eq.~\eqref{eq:galflux} on the direction of observation $( b, \ell )$ has been incorporated, for example, by~\cite{Carr:2016hva} in computing the sky map for the Hawking emission of PBHs in the Galactic halo.
 Here we focus on the direction of the Galactic centre, where we expect the flux to be strongest.

 In principle, it is possible to detect $\gamma$-ray `point' sources associated with WIMP annihilations around the PBHs, as shown in the detailed analysis of~\cite{Bertone:2019vsk}.
-Here we consider the $\gamma$-ray diffuse background from WIMP annihilations detectable by the Fermi Large Area Telescope (LAT)~\citep{2010PhRvL.104j1101A}.\footnote{While Fermi currently offers the best sensitivity for the WIMP mass range studied here, the sensitivities of the Cherenkov Telescope Array~\citep{CTAConsortium:2018tzg} and Large High Altitude Air Shower Observatory~\citep{Bai:2019khm} are better suited above the TeV regime.} The signal can be analysed with a likelihood analysis in which each Fermi-LAT energy bin is compared with the sum of the astrophysical and WIMP annihilation flux, a method used by~\cite{Ackermann:2015tah},~\cite{DiMauro:2015tfa}, and~\cite{Ando:2015qda}.
-We take the flux sensitivity to be $\Phi_{\rm res} \approx 10^{-7}{\rm \,cm^{-2}\,s^{-1}}$, corresponding to the residual component of the Fermi $\gamma$-ray flux that could be explained by DM annihilations when other known astrophysical sources are subtracted.
-This is about one order of magnitude larger than the Fermi point-source sensitivity, $\Phi_{\rm Fermi} = 6 \times 10^{-9}{\rm \,cm^{-2}\,s^{-1}}$.
-When the WIMP kinetic energy can be neglected, the decay rate is given by Eq.~\eqref{eq:Gamma} and the limit $\Phi_{\gamma,\,{\rm gal}} \leq \Phi_{\rm res}$ gives the bounds in Table~\ref{tab:tab1}.
-For each WIMP mass, the bound on $f_{\rm PBH}$ assumes $f_{\chi} \approx 1$.
+Here we consider the detectability of the diffuse $\gamma$-ray background from WIMP annihilations by the Fermi Large Area Telescope (LAT)~\citep{2010PhRvL.104j1101A}.\footnote{While Fermi currently offers the best sensitivity for the WIMP mass range considered here, the Cherenkov Telescope Array~\citep{CTAConsortium:2018tzg} and Large High Altitude Air Shower Observatory~\citep{Bai:2019khm} are more sensitive above a TeV.} The signal can be analysed with a likelihood analysis in which each Fermi-LAT energy bin is compared with the sum of the fluxes from WIMP annihilations and other astrophysical sources, a method used by~\cite{Ackermann:2015tah, DiMauro:2015tfa, Ando:2015qda}.
+We take the upper limit to the WIMP flux to be $\Phi_{\rm res} \approx 10^{-7}{\rm \,cm^{-2}\,s^{-1}}$, corresponding to the residual component of the Fermi $\gamma$-ray flux after other astrophysical sources are subtracted.
+This is about one order of magnitude larger than the Fermi point-source sensitivity, $\Phi_{\rm Fermi} = 6 \times 10^{-9}\,{\rm \,cm^{-2}\,s^{-1}}$.